Nuclear energy began to be developed in the 1940s by the United States to win World War II.

 Nuclear Power in Pakistan

--Pakistan has a small nuclear power program, with 425 MWe capacity, but plans to increase this substantially. -Pakistan's nuclear weapons capabilities of has arisen independently of the civil nuclear fuel cycle, using indigenous uranium.
+-Pakistan has a small nuclear power program, with 425 MWe capacity, but plans to increase this substantially. -Pakistan's nuclear weapons capabilities of has arisen independently of the civil nuclear fuel cycle, using indigenous uranium.-Because Pakistan is outside the Nuclear Non-Proliferation Treaty, due to its weapons program, it is largely excluded from trade in nuclear plant or materials, which hinders its development of civil nuclear energy.

 Nuclear Power in Iran